cloudreve/docs/en/api/contributing.md

 ## Select a Task {#select-a-task}

 In Cloudreve's [issues](https://github.com/cloudreve/cloudreve/issues?q=state%3Aopen%20label%3A%22backlog%22), filter for issues with the `Backlog` label.
 These are tasks waiting to be claimed.
-After choosing a task, leave a comment in the issue to indicate that you will claim it, and assign the issue to yourself.
+After choosing a task, leave a comment in the issue to indicate that you will claim it, and remind the maintainer to assign the issue to you.

 For newcomers, we recommend choosing issues labeled with `good first issue`.

 ## Propose a New Task {#propose-a-new-task}

-If you have a new task idea, create a new issue in [issues](https://github.com/cloudreve/cloudreve/issues), describe your idea and implementation plan in detail, and assign it to yourself.
+If you have a new task idea, create a new issue in [issues](https://github.com/cloudreve/cloudreve/issues), describe your idea and implementation plan in detail, and remind the maintainer to assign it to you.
 Please wait for other developers to confirm your idea before you start development.

 ## Submit a PR {#submit-pr}